 Diagnosis: Determining the cause of the disease or problem.

-Discharged: When you leave the hospital and go home, or go to a local place or a hotel.
+Discharged: When you leave the hospital and go home, or go to a local place such as the Ronald McDonald house or a hotel.

 Diuretics: Medicine to make you pee more.